jasminehong2392/hongljasmine-recipes/README.md

 only one row of nan values don't have a significant impact on our analysis.
 We assume that ratings of 0 are replaced with nan because it may impact the average rating.
-Nan is not included when calculating mean.This is more appropriate in cases where the values are not known<br>
+Nan is not included when calculating mean.This is more appropriate in cases where the values are not known or the true rating is not actually bad<br>

 **'Rating' Missingness** <br>
 **Missingness of rating based on the number of steps** <br>